w32siooo/RPGChars/readme.md

 ##How to run:

 As this is just a backend project, the only way it is "meant" to be run is through it's tests folder.
-All tests in the tests directory should pass at all times.
+Simply run all the unittests in the tests folder, and verify that the program works as intended.

 ### Notes: